-Child maintenance payments usually stop when the child reaches 16 (or 20 if they’re in full-time education not higher than A-level equivalent), but there are some situations in which they’ll stop sooner.
+Child maintenance payments usually stop when the child reaches 16 (or 20 if they’re in full-time education not higher than A-level or equivalent).
+But there are some situations in which they’ll stop sooner.

 Child maintenance can stop sooner if, for example:

 - the parent being paid doesn’t want it any more

 When child maintenance stops any unpaid amounts up to that point must still be paid.
 These are known as ‘arrears’.